In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 callous and unprofessional (not to mention irrelevant) as it is, is EXACTLY what

-then- board secretary Dr. Martin E. Garcia, DVM, said about Suki during the
+then- board secretary Dr. Martin E. Garcia, said about Suki during the

 informal conference of the allegations against Edward J. Nichols, DVM, Crestway